 In summary, the COVID-19 pandemics changed our everyday and professional routines.
 In our view, the pandemics also have underlined the urgent need that our mathematics teaching community re-think how we assess our students’ academic progress and how we educate them and ourselves to fully accept and follow the fundamental values of academic integrity: honesty, trust, fairness, respect and responsibility.

-*Co-creator of the illustration, Bethani L’Heureux, is a young Cree artist.
+*Illustration co-created, Bethani L’Heureux, is a young Cree artist.
 She recently graduated from Alpha Secondary school in Burnaby, BC and eventually plans to pursue a career in voice acting or art.